groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/java/com.groupdocs.comparison.result/filetype/_index.md

 ---
 title: FileType
 second_title: GroupDocs.Comparison for Java API Reference
-description: Represents file type.
+description: The FileType enum represents the type of a file used in the document comparison process.
 type: docs
-weight: 18
+weight: 16
 url: /java/com.groupdocs.comparison.result/filetype/
 ---
 **Inheritance:**